-X.4.2.2 The roles of Chairman, Deputy Chairman, Secretary and Treasurer are necessary roles and cannot be changed; all other roles may be removed or changed by a majority vote if they become unoccupied or immediately before an election period.
+X.4.2.2 The roles of Chairman, Secretary and Treasurer are necessary roles and cannot be changed; all other roles may be removed or changed by a majority vote of the Executive Council if they become unoccupied or immediately before an election period.

-X.4.2.3 The National Council shall co-opt such additional officers as necessary, either for new positions or to fill vacancies, subject to X.4.7 below.
-Co-opted officers shall hold equal voting rights to elected Council members and shall be considered in all ways equal to their elected counterparts.
+X.4.2.3 The Executive Council shall co-opt such additional officers as necessary, either for new positions or to fill vacancies, subject to X.4.7 below.
+Co-opted officers shall hold equal voting rights to elected Executive Council members.

-X.4.3.1 Minutes of council meetings with voting records of those present to be released to the Council members within 3 days of the council meeting.
-Council members then have four days to read and approve or dispute minutes.
-Amendments to disputed minutes will be put to a Council vote requiring simple majority to pass Minutes are then to be made available to all YI members.
+X.4.3.1 Minutes of council meetings with voting records of those present are to be released to the Council members within 7 days of the council meeting.
+Council members then have 1 day to read and approve or dispute minutes.
+Amendments to disputed minutes will be put to a Council vote requiring simple majority to pass.
+Minutes are then to be made available to all YI members via the YI website.
 The council may request items be omitted from the minutes by simple majority in cases requiring confidentiality and for the purposes of data protection.

-X.4.5 The National Council meet monthly, in person or by conference call.
+X.4.5 The National Council shall meet monthly, in person or by conference call.

 X.4.5.1 National Council meeting dates can be changed in advance of a week by a majority vote.

-X.4.6 If a member of the National Council at any point stands down from or is removed from the National Council the Council will by majority vote decide whether to hold a by-election or whether to appoint a new member.
+X.4.6 If a member of the National Council at any point stands down from or is removed from the National Council there will be a by-election to fill this position, unless the majority of members of the Executive Council vote to appoint an individual to the position under special circumstances.
 A by-election will follow the same rules for normal National Council elections.

-X.4.6.1 Any elected officer can be removed from their role by ‘recall’.
-Recall mechanism is 15% of the electorate (at the time of presentation of members signatures), or 20 members (whichever is higher).
+X.4.6.1 Any elected Executive Council officer can be removed from their role by ‘recall’.
+Recall mechanism is 5% of the electorate (at the time of presentation of members signatures), or by a super majority of the National Council.
+If the YI officer contests the decision, then the YI members will be balloted to decide the outcome.
 Members’ signatures can be electronic and must present their membership number for verification; membership must be valid at the time of verification.

-X.4.7 The appointment and/or election of all officers of Young Independence shall be subject to ratification by the National Executive Committee.
-This authority may be delegated to the Party Chairman.
+X.4.7 The appointment and/or election of all officers of Young Independence shall be subject to ratification by the Party Chairman.

 X.5.1 The National Council shall work with networks of local representatives, elected at regional and county level and subsequently elected by UKIP Branches at branch level.

-X.5.1.2 The Regional and County Chairmen shall be elected by membership in their area on a yearly basis.
-In the event that no suitable candidate is presented for a County position, the regional chairman may appoint one at the discretion of the National Council.
+X.5.1.2 The Regional Chairmen shall be elected by membership in their area on a yearly basis.
+In the event that no suitable candidate is presented for a County position, the regional chairman may appoint one at the discretion of the Executive Council.